mtmanning93/craft-front/README.md

 ### Sign Up Form

-The sign up registration form is simple, making it easy for unregistered users to sign up with just a username and password confirmation.
-If a registered user find themselves on the sign up form there is also a login form link at the bottom to make navigate to the correct form easily.
+The sign-up registration form is simple, making it easy for unregistered users to sign-up with just a username and password confirmation.
+If a registered user finds themselves on the signup form there is also a login form link at the bottom to make navigate to the correct form easily.

 ![Sign Up Form](README_images/features/home/sign-up-form.png)